 \section{Conclusion}

-In this work, we investigate a MA assisted RSMA–RIS downlink MISO system and maximize the sum rate via joint optimization of the transmit beamforming matrix, the common-rate allocation, the RIS reflection matrix, and the MA positions.
+In this work, we investigate the MA assisted RSMA–RIS downlink MISO system and maximize the sum rate via joint optimization of the transmit beamforming matrix, the common-rate allocation, the RIS reflection matrix, and the MA positions.
 We develop an efficient solution based on a FP reformulation to solve this problem.
-Numerical results demonstrate that, relative to SDMA, MA assistance delivers a more pronounced improvement in the sum-rate performance of RSMA–RIS.
+Numerical results demonstrate that, our proposed algorithm can effectively solve the initial probelm and prove that MA can improve the performance of RSMA–RIS system.